Up to 50% off sofas & mattresses — limited‑time deals.

 • Families or frequent hosts who want flexible seating zones

-• Larger living rooms where a 136-inch footprint fits comfortably
+• Larger living rooms that can handle a 136-inch footprint

 Where it falls short

-• Takes longer to set up and plan than a one-piece sofa
+• Setup takes longer and needs more planning than a one-piece sofa

-• Too big for tight apartments or narrow layouts
+• Too large for tight apartments or narrow layouts

-• Best value only if you’ll actually use the modular flexibility
+• Best value only if you will actually use the modular flexibility

 Home Depot Sofa Thorton Modular